erenkarasal/website/README.md

 ## Purpose

-This file is just readme file
+this pupose of this file